ricardojoserf/TrickDump/README.md

 ## Cobalt Strike

-You can execute the BOF files after importing each aggressor script:
+First import each aggressor script:

 ![bof1](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/trickdump/Screenshot_BOF1.png)

-You can use use an argument for overwriting ntdll.dll:
+Each BOF file has one optional input argument for overwriting ntdll.dll:
 - "disk": Using a DLL already on disk.
 The default path is "C:\Windows\System32\ntdll.dll".
 - "knowndlls": Using the KnownDlls folder.
 - "debugproc": Using a process created in debug mode.
 The default process is "c:\windows\system32\calc.exe".